ncatlab/nlab-content/pages/1534.md

 * [[Jacob Lurie]], [[On the Classification of Topological Field Theories]]

-There it is demonsztrated how factorization algebras can be used to construct extended [[FQFT]]s.
+There it is demonstrated how factorization algebras can be used to construct extended [[FQFT]]s.

 Concrete constructions of formal algebras for familiar [[quantum field theory|quantum field theories]] are described in the work of Kevin Costello.
 This can be found mentioned in the talk notes of the [[Northwestern TFT Conference 2009]], see in particular